 - Data/Network Security

-In the dynamic space of exponentially escalating cyber-threats it is essential for an organization to determine the real risks to focus their resources and efforts, and to understand how to mitigate risks when no manufacturer certified patch exists, or network segmentation and device quarantining techniques, are not easily applied.
+In the dynamic space of exponentially escalating cyber threats, it is essential for an organization to determine the real risks they want to focus their resources and efforts on and to understand how to mitigate risks when no manufacturer-certified patch exists or network segmentation and device quarantining techniques are not easily applied.

 These capabilities are essential for the healthcare system to reduce risk, prioritize resources, and ensure patient safety and quality patient care.

-In summary, Asimily INSIGHT can provide our clients with the differentiation of innovative exploit vector analysis combined with a comprehensive risk scoring mechanism, factoring in critical measures of risk and leading to a prioritized risk depiction.
+Asimily can provide our clients with the differentiation of innovative exploit vector analysis combined with a comprehensive risk scoring mechanism, factoring in critical measures of risk and leading to a prioritized risk depiction.

-This best-in-class risk scoring capability provides a prioritization path for the healthcare system to develop a risk-based approach with clear direction to remediate or mitigate the organization’s medical and connected device risks.
+This best-in-class risk-scoring capability provides a prioritization path for the healthcare system to develop a risk-based approach with a clear direction to remediate or mitigate the organization’s medical and connected device risks.